mwlon/pcodec/README.md

 <img src="./res/file_format.svg">

-Quantile-compressed files consist of a lightweight header (usually <1KB), then chunks containing metadata and numerical data, finished by a magic termination byte.
+Quantile-compressed files consist of a lightweight header (usually <1kB), then chunks containing metadata and numerical data, finished by a magic termination byte.

-The header is expected to start with a magic sequence of 4 bytes for "qco!" in ascii.
+The header is expected to start with a magic sequence of 4 bytes for "qco!" in ASCII.
 The next byte encodes the data type (e.g. `i64`).
 Then flags are encoded, which might affect the rest of the encoding.
 For instance, if delta encoding of order > 0 is on, then that many delta